 - #UsToo: Building Trust in Newsrooms: In partnership with the Poynter Institute, we offer an innovative, anti-harassment training focused on preventing abuses of power and fostering cultures of safety and trust.
 Learn more.

-- Women’s Leadership Development: We quarterly convene senior news leaders to examine the leadership pipeline for women in news, and ways to improve workplace culture.
+- Leadership Development: We quarterly convene senior news leaders to examine the leadership pipeline in news, and ways to improve workplace culture.
 We create community with these leaders, support their development and publish a newsletter, “The Takeaway,” with evidence-based recommendations to improve media culture.

 - Ethical Newsroom Leadership Curriculum: We are working with The Moody College of Communication’s School of Journalism and Media and the Communication and Leadership Degree Program at the University of Texas at Austin to create a curriculum that will prepare journalism students to be ethical, effective leaders of news organizations.
 The ultimate goal is to open-source the curriculum and offer it free to universities and select media partners throughout the world.
 Learn more.

 - Culture Assessments: We deliver culture assessments to news organizations with findings and recommendations to create fair, safe and dignified work environments.
-We host staff and leadership workshops on diversity, equity, inclusion and belonging and facilitate solutions for their organizations.
+We host staff and leadership educational workshops on diversity, equity, inclusion and belonging to facilitate solutions for their organizations.

-- Thought Leadership: We author thought leadership on critical issues facing workplace culture – especially attracting, retaining and developing women journalists.
+- Thought Leadership: We author thought leadership on critical issues facing workplace culture.